 With a personality range from the introverted and weird TV Genius, the highly technical Spock, to the improbably cool Hollywood Nerd, the smart guy is better defined by the skills he brings to the table rather how he acts.
 Common types that you can mix and match on your way to Omnidisciplinary Scientist are:

 - Techies who have great skill with technology and engineering.
 They build and repair devices for The Team, and can hack in to any computer system.
-As you push towards pure sci-fi they may have an innate higher reasoning capacity than normal humans, either because they're of an alien race or they're robotic and have technology literally as part of their bodies.
+As you push towards pure sci-fi they may have an innate higher reasoning capacity than normal humans, belonging to advanced alien races or having technology literally as part of their bodies as robots or cyborgs.

 - The Mad Scientist who conducts all kinds of experiments to help the team.
 Like the techie, you can find these characters in the lab coming up with new Phlebotinum that does whatever the plot needs it to.
-The wizard can be equivalent in fantasy, and less frequently a priest if spirits and spirituality play a big role.
+Wizards and mages can be equivalent in fantasy, and less frequently a priest if spirits and spirituality play a big role.